Employer of Record in China

 Mandatory Leave Entitlement in China

-The annual leave entitlement in China is 5 days for a full time worker.
+The annual leave entitlement in China is 5 days for a full time worker who has worked for 1-10 years.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 Public Holidays In China